 Since I was non-experienced in applying brick veneer, I researched the easiest way to apply the brick.
 I thought I found that using a bead of premium construction adhesive on each brick was just the ticket.
-I quickly found out that it is just as important finding the right adhesive if you don't want to have to add spacers or a grid system.
+I quickly found out that it is just as important to find the right adhesive if you don't want to have to add spacers or a grid system.

 A rustic brick wall should look old and reminiscent of what you would see in some of the heritage brick homes or buildings.
 Purchase thin brick that is tumbled with irregular edges for a natural old brick look.

 It is best to apply the brick against a cement board.
-Make sure the surface for application is clean, flat and dry.
+Make sure the surface for application is clean, flat, and dry.

-- two inch wide brick chisel
+- two-inch wide brick chisel

 - thin bricks

-- Loctite Power Grab all purpose construction adhesive
+- Loctite Power Grab all-purpose construction adhesive

 - mortar mix